 As responsible guardians, we agree to care for our furry friends in sickness and in health.
 But as pet care costs rise, how do we do what’s best for our pet?

-To help you navigate turbulent economic waters, Dr. Louise Murray, author of Vet Confidential and Director of Medicine at the ASPCA Animal Hospital, and Dr. Stephen Zawistowski, ASPCA Executive Vice President and Science Advisor, offer the following tips to help you save money on your pet’s health care.
+To help you navigate turbulent economic waters, Dr. Louise Murray, author of Vet Confidential and Vice President of the ASPCA Animal Hospital, and Dr. Stephen Zawistowski, ASPCA Science Advisor, offer the following tips to help you save money on your pet’s health care.

 Schedule Regular Check-Ups